FarzamMohammadi/learnaholic/OOP/Fundamentals.md

                 return false;
             }
         }

         // Usage:
         var account2 = new BankAccount();
         account2.Deposit(100);       // Must use methods
         account2.Withdraw(50);       // Can't go negative
-        // account2.balance = -500;  // Won't compile - field is private
+        // account2.balance = -500;  // Error: 'balance' is inaccessible due to its protection level

-- Abstraction
+## Abstraction
-  - Can be viewed as an expansion of encapsulation (Hiding the internal state and functionality of an object and allowing access and interaction ability only through a set of public methods)
+  - Definition: Abstraction focuses on exposing only the necessary details to the outside world while hiding the internal implementation details.
+It allows developers to work with complex systems by modelling classes appropriate to the problem domain.
-  - High level: Exposing only the necessary details to the outside world, while hiding implementation details.
+  - Key Points:
-  - Helps focus on the system's essential elements and ignore the less important details that have no affect on its key features
+    - Helps in managing complexity by hiding irrelevant details
-  - Helps construct more understandable programs
+    - Allows focusing on what an object does instead of how it does it
-  - MS definition (C#): Modelling the relevant attributes and interactions of entities as classes to define an abstract representation of a system
+    - Achieved through abstract classes and interfaces
-  - Achieved: Through abstract classes and interfaces
+  - Goals:
-  - Example: Defining a class/interface that outlines methods without implementing them, allowing different implementations
+    - Make the program easier to understand and maintain
-  - Example: A program that contains thousands of lines.
-Through abstraction, the code in side becomes largely independent of other objects.
-For instance, in a program that stores information about movies, we can create a "Movie" class that provides access to only the most essential details, such as title, release year, and genre, while hiding the less important information, like shorts, or technical aspects.
+    - Reduce complexity by providing a simplified model of the system
   - Example:
     - ```csharp
         // Interface - pure contract, NO implementations public interface IMovie